yayuyokitano/lastfm-typed/README.md

 For user agent, please initialize this with an easily identifiable name (preferably one that would lead to your program if googled).
 You can choose to not set one, in which case `lastfm-typed-npm` will be set as the user agent.
 This is probably the best idea if your program is not public.

 `secureConnection` determines whether to use https or http.
-By default, this is `false`, which uses http.
-Set to `true` to use https.
-Note that this will most likely be defaulted to true in a future major update.
+By default, this is `true`, which uses https.
+Set to `false` to use http.

 Then we can call methods as needed.